 The share price of TGL shares is determined by reference to the closing price of the Company's share and the exchange ratio agreed in the put option agreement.
 Expected volatility with referenced to the difference in the movement of stock prices of the Company and TGL.

-During the year ended 31 March 2012, fair value of HK\$91,928,000 at initial recognition and change in fair value between date of grant and 31 March 2012 of HK\$43,636,000 in respect of put options granted to the South African Shareholders and TG Optionholders were recognised in profit or loss.
+During the year ended 31 March 2012, fair value of HK\$91,928,000 at initial recognition in respect of put options granted to the South African Shareholders and TG Optionholders was recognised in profit or loss.